parisepigenetics/RASflow_EDC/README.md

 ---

+# Before starting : create an account and a project on your favorite cluster

+## IFB core cluster

-## Get an account on IFB core cluster and create a project
+### Ask for an account and a project

 We highly recommend to first read at least the [Quick Start](https://ifb-elixirfr.gitlab.io/cluster/doc/quick-start/) of the cluster [documentation](https://ifb-elixirfr.gitlab.io/cluster/doc/).